kelsey8820/B18-RestAssuredProject/src/test/java/day12/Day17.md

 ----
 ### Validating the XML element attribute

->Unlike JSON xml elements can have attributes like :
+>Unlike JSON, XML elements can have attributes like :

 ```html
 <span class="label label-success">Optional*</span>